-When the securities are to be transferred from the account of a DTC participant to the account of a Euroclear or Clearstream, Luxembourg participant, the purchaser must first send instructions to Euroclear or Clearstream, Luxembourg through a participant at least one business day prior to the settlement date.
-Euroclear or Clearstream, Luxembourg will then instruct its depositary to receive the securities and make payment for them.
+When the securities are to be transferred from the account of a DTC participant to the account of a Euroclear or Clearstream, Luxembourg participant, the purchaser must first send instructions to Euroclear or Clearstream, Luxembourg will then instruct its depositary to receive the securities and make payment for them.
 On the settlement date, the depositary will make payment to the DTC participant's account and the securities will be credited to the depositary's account.
-After settlement has been completed, DTC will credit the securities to Euroclear or Clearstream, Luxembourg will credit the securities, in accordance with its usual procedures, to the participant's account, and the participant will then credit the purchaser's account.
+After settlement has been completed, DTC will credit the securities to Euroclear or Clearstream, Luxembourg will then credit the purchaser's account.
 These securities credits will appear the next day (European time) after the settlement date.
-The cash debit from the account of Euroclear or Clearstream, Luxembourg will be back-valued to the value date preceding day if settlement occurs in New York).
-If settlement is not completed on the intended value date (i.e., the trade fails), the cash debit will instead be valued at the actual settlement date.
+The cash debit from the account of Euroclear or Clearstream, Luxembourg will be back-valued to the value date (which will be the preceding day if settlement occurs in New York).
+If settlement is not completed on the intended value date (i.e., the trade fails), the cash debit will instead be valued at the accual settlement date.